English | 繁體中文

 Strategic Collaboration

-In alignment with HKDC’s mission to “Promote wider and strategic use of design and design thinking to create business value and improve societal well-being,” and leveraging our leading position in Design Thinking in Hong Kong, we co-developed a program of Innovation Jam 2024: Co-creative Community Design Journey for Sham Shui Po Fabric Market through Design Thinking in Dec of 2024.
+In alignment with HKDC’s mission to “Promote wider and strategic use of design and design thinking to create business value and improve societal well-being,” and leveraging our leading position in Design Thinking in Hong Kong, we co-developed a program of Innovation Jam 2024: Co-creative Community Design Journey for Sham Shui Po Fabric Market through “Two-Day Design Sprint” in December 2024.
 Sponsoring this initiative were Dr. Wallace Lam, Director of Strategic Development of HKDC, and Mr. David Chung, Founder of InnoEdge Consulting.

 Advanced Methodologies and Expert Involvement